RedSkuII/HM-Resource-Tracker/ENVIRONMENT.md

 # Environment Variables Configuration

-This document describes all environment variables that can be configured to customize the Resource Tracker application.
+This document describes all environment variables that can be configured to customize the Guildgamesh Resource Tracker application.

 ## Required Variables